Fed 'strongly committed' to bring down inflation 'expeditiously,' Powell says

 June 22 (Reuters) - The Federal Reserve is "strongly committed" to bringing down inflation that is running at a 40-year high and policymakers are acting "expeditiously to do so," U.S. central bank chief Jerome Powell said on Wednesday.

-"It is essential that we bring inflation down if we are to have a sustained period of strong labor market conditions that benefit all," Powell said in a prepared remarks for a hearing before the U.S. Senate Banking Committee.
+"It is essential that we bring inflation down if we are to have a sustained period of strong labor market conditions that benefit all," Powell said at a hearing before the U.S. Senate Banking Committee, adding that the central bank in coming months will be looking for "compelling evidence" of easing price pressures.

-Inflation continues to run well above the Fed's targeted level of 2%, though there are some indications that a gauge of price increases that excludes volatile food and energy costs may have flattened out or eased somewhat last month, Powell said.
+Inflation continues to run well above the Fed's targeted level of 2%.
+A gauge of price increases that excludes volatile food and energy costs may have flattened out or eased somewhat last month, Powell said, but Russia's Ukraine invasion and COVID-19 lockdowns in China are putting continued upward pressure on inflation.

-Powell was due to appear before the Senate committee a week after the Fed raised its benchmark overnight interest rate by three-quarters of a percentage point - its biggest hike since 1994.
-Speaking at a news conference after the policy decision, Powell also elaborated on the increasingly difficult road ahead for the central bank to bring down inflation without causing extensive harm to the economy in the process, especially a significant increase in unemployment.
+The Fed raised its benchmark overnight interest rate by three-quarters of a percentage point -- its biggest hike since 1994 -- to a range of 1.50% to 1.75%, and signaled rates would rise another 1.75 percentage points this year.

-"Our objective really is to bring inflation down to 2% while the labor market remains strong ...
-What's becoming more clear is that many factors that we don't control are going to play a very significant role in deciding whether that's possible or not" Powell said last week, citing the war in Ukraine and global supply concerns.
+That steep rate hike path, designed to slow the economy, has sparked widespread concern about a recession and a weakening of labor markets.

-"There is a path for us to get there ...
-It is not getting easier.
-It is getting more challenging."
+To the Senate committee on Wednesday, Powell pledged an "overarching focus" on bringing down inflation and reiterated that ongoing increases in the Fed's policy rate would be appropriate, with the exact pace dependent on the economic outlook.

-In his statement to the Senate committee on Wednesday, Powell reiterated that ongoing increases in the Fed's policy rate would be appropriate, but "the pace of those changes will continue to depend on the incoming data and the evolving outlook for the economy."
+"Inflation has obviously surprised to the upside over the past year, and further surprises could be in store," he said, adding that policymakers would need to be "nimble" in response to the incoming data.

-"Inflation has obviously surprised to the upside over the past year, and further surprises could be in store," he said, adding that policymakers would need to be "nimble" in response to the incoming data and evolving outlook.
+"The American economy is very strong and well positioned to handle tighter monetary policy," he said.

 CHANGING ENVIRONMENT